 Insurance companies offer a selection of discounts to draw customers from all stages of life.
 For example, homeowners can get discounts if they bundle car insurance with their home insurance policy.
 And a clean driving record could pay off with a company that offers a safe-driver discount.
 When comparing your options, don’t be afraid to ask insurance companies what kind of discounts they can offer you.

-7. Pick a premium and deductible you’re comfortable with
+7. Pick a premium and deductible, then pay for your policy

 If you’re willing to pay more in the event of an accident, you can go with a high deductible to lower your premium.
 A low deductible, on the other hand, means a higher premium.
 So, you’ll need to weigh the odds to determine whether it’s better to pay more out of pocket now or, potentially, later.

-Once you’ve chosen a policy, you can choose from a variety of methods to pay for it.
-Major insurance companies accept money orders, checks, credit cards, debit cards, or transfers directly from your bank account.
+Then, when you have a premium and deductible chosen, you’re ready to pay for your policy.
+Most major insurance companies accept money orders, checks, credit cards, debit cards, or transfers directly from your bank account.

 Some companies offer a small discount if you pay in full at the beginning of your policy.
 Otherwise, you can pay in installments.
-There are multiple plans available, ranging from two payments to monthly payments over the course of your policy.
-You can set up automatic payments online or over the phone, or you can opt into bill reminders from your chosen company.
+Depending on the insurance company, these plans can range from two payments to monthly payments over the course of your policy.
+Plus, you can set up automatic payments online or over the phone, or you can opt into bill reminders from your chosen company.

 If you have any questions about the payment process or your billing cycle, don’t be afraid to ask your insurance company – they can help you find a payment plan that works for you.